 Of course, this being Thailand, alcohol is still freely available at many small convenience stores around the country.
 Even with the current military’ junta government’s crackdown on alcohol sales.

-The owners of these shops must just hope they don’t get caught, or are paying off the right police officer to ignore their alcohol sales, as punishment can include a 10,000 baht fine and six months in prison.
+The owners of these shops must just hope they don’t get caught, as punishment can include a 10,000 baht fine and six months in prison.

 So, yes, Thailand’s licensing laws are strange.

 After all, you can still buy booze early in the morning, part of the afternoon and in the evening until midnight every day.
 There is also nothing stopping you from buying it in bulk during those times.